 If you want to ask for permission to use a figure from a scientific publication you can usually find a link from the electronic version of the article that takes you to a form where you have to state your purpuse etc.

-If you want to use others' images there's a smart way to find images with a free license.
+If you want to use others' images there's a good way to find images with a free license.

 Creative Commons (CC) is an international organization with the goal of simplifying the legal use and distribution of creative material on the Internet.
 By using so-called Creative Commons licenses the author of a work can mark his web-based material in advance and clearly describe what others can do with his work.
 For instance, if you find an image online with a Creative Commons license that allows you to use and distribute the material (with specific conditions) it’s basically the same as getting permission to use an item without the need to actually contact the copyright holder.
 You can find Creative Commons materials through a number of search engines, for example see Creative Commons Search.

-Flickr: A searchengine for photos where you can both upload your own and find other people's photos.
+- Flickr is a searchengine for photos where you can both upload your own and find other people's photos.
 You can choose to search for Creative Commons-licensed material and there is a great variety to choose from.
-A big advantage is that it is clear what the CC license for the photo is and it's a good search engine to begin searching with .
+A big advantage is that it is clear what the CC license for the photo is and it's a good search engine to begin your search with .

-Google: With the search option "Images" you can search for Creative Commons-licensed material.
+- Google you can choose the search option "Images" to search for Creative Commons-licensed material.
 Enter your search and then select "Search Tools".
 Under "Usage Rights" you can select the license you want for the image.
 Remember to check carefully where the images come from and that they are ok to use, because Google collects search results from different sites.

-Wikimedia Commons: A media library and database for free images, videos, music and audio files.
+- Wikimedia Commons is a media library and database for free images, videos, music and audio files.
 Contains only materials with free license and above all the Creative Commons-licensed material.
 You can search both materials and upload your own material.

-Pixabay and Pexels: Websites where users can upload photos without copyright.
+- Pixabay and Pexels are websites where users can upload photos without copyright.
 At Pixabay you can also find videos to use.
 The material can be used free of charge and you do not have to specify a license.
 The license for all material on the websites is Creative Commons 0 ( CC0 ) which means that the creator does not need to be specified.